kanishka-linux/kawaii-player/README.md

     **Directly using self contained binary:**

-    kawaii-player v2.5 has released binary for 64-bit windows 10.
+    kawaii-player from v2.5+ onwards is being released with experimental binary for 64-bit windows 10.
 This binary packs all the python based dependencies (except python3-libtorrent) along with mpv and curl.
 Just grab the binary for windows from release section, extract it, go to extracted folder and then click on **kawaii_player** file to launch the application.
 In **~\.config\kawaii-player\other_options.txt** file, windows users have to changes 'GET_LIBRARY=pycurl' to 'GET_LIBRARY=curl', in order to use curl directly. pycurl was running too slow on windows for fetching webpages, hence it is advisable to use curl directly instead.
 Users can also change 'YTDL_PATH=DEFAULT' to 'YTDL_PATH=AUTOMATIC', that will grab updated youtube-dl automatically, for playing youtube videos.
 On windows youtube-dl requires 'msvc 2010 redistributable package (x86)' - which they have to install from microsoft's website.

 # Dependencies